OOP PHP - Converting a function

 I’ve recently started learning OOP PHP & the MVC design pattern.
 Coming from Procedural its quite a steep learning curve.

-I’m currently re building a site i made in a MVC framework and was wondering how do i convert a procedural function to OOP?
+I’m currently re building a site i made with procedural PHP to an MVC framework and was wondering how do i convert a procedural function to OOP?

 This is the function…